Cae-y-Castell: History

 In 2019, the stadium was renamed The Essity Stadium as part of a deal with the club's main sponsors.

 In 2022, the club announced that an artificial pitch would be installed at the stadium.
-Later that year, Halkyn & Flint Mountain F.C. (now Flint Mountain F.C.) announced they had agreed to use the ground.
+Later that year, Halkyn & Flint Mountain F.C. (now FC Mountain) announced they had agreed to use the ground.
 The new pitch was installed in September 2022.

 In 2023, Connah's Quay Nomads announced they would be moving to Cae-y-Castell for the 2023-24 season.

 Proposed renovation

 In 2019, Flint Town United and Connah's Quay Nomads began exploring a groundshare agreement which would see the stadium upgraded to UEFA Category 2, allowing it to host European qualifiers for both clubs as well as youth international fixtures.